jogarobi/discount-calculator/README.md

 ![Hi-fi wireframe.jpg](https://butiblee.sirv.com/Images/Hi-fi_wireframe.jpg)

-I did not include wireframes for mobile since there aren’t notable differences other than the change to vertical flow.*
+I did not include wireframes for mobile devices since there aren’t notable differences other than the change to vertical flow.*